yagelhayun/logger/README.md

 ## Motivation

-This logger extends the `winston` logger with features that make logging easier and more effective.
-With simplified configuration and flexible tools designed for web frameworks, you can shape your logs while still using the familiar `winston` API.
+This logger builds on `winston`, adding features that make logging simpler and more powerful.
+With easy configuration, flexible utilities for web frameworks—like automatic request metadata tracking—and seamless integration with popular frameworks, you can structure your logs effectively while continuing to use the familiar `winston` API.

 This documentation covers everything that is exclusive to this library.
 For basic `winston` usage, refer to [their documentation](https://www.npmjs.com/package/winston).